Srekel/the-debuginator/README.md

 **No globals or static variables**, in case you want to have it in a plugin and reload (or instantiate more than one!).

 **Built using maximum warning levels and warnings as errors**.
-I do use #pragma to ignore a silly warning (see above).
+I use a few #pragmas to ignore warnings I don't think is problematic.
+Define DEBUGINATOR_ENABLE_WARNINGS if you want to handle that manually.

 **Statically analyzed with Cppcheck.** (Though it's been a while, I should do it again!) :red_circle: